unixsurfer/anycast_healthchecker/README.rst

 are exported from RIB to the network.

 We have a list of IP prefixes (<IP>/<prefix length>) stored in a text file.
-Routes that **aren't** included in the list are filtered-out and they don't get exported from RIB to the network.
+IP prefixes that **are not** included in the list are filtered-out and they **do not** get exported from RIB to the network.
 The white-list text file is sourced by Bird upon startup, reload and reconfiguration.
 The following diagram illustrates how this technique works:

 .. image:: bird_daemon_filter_explained.png
    :scale: 60%